 Standard & Poor’s placed Softbank’s debt rating of BBB on watch for a possible downgrade, saying the transaction could hurt Softbank’s risk profile.

 With Sprint’s 56.4 mobile-phone subscriptions, Softbank will have a total of 96 million wireless lines across the U.S. and Japan, boosting its negotiating leverage to get lower prices from handset makers and network equipment manufacturers.
-That will help Hesse compete against the buying power of AT&T (T) and Verizon, Heger said.
+That will help Hesse compete against the buying power of AT&T (T:US) and Verizon, Heger said.

-Sprint could also use its new funding to purchase the rest of Clearwire or bid for MetroPCS Communications Inc. (PCS), people familiar with the matter have said.
+Sprint could also use its new funding to purchase the rest of Clearwire or bid for MetroPCS Communications Inc. (PCS:US), people familiar with the matter have said.
 While Hesse said yesterday that the U.S. wireless market offers a “significant consolidation opportunity,” he declined to discuss specific transactions.